Hell Freeze II: 1976 Chevrolet Vega Wagon 14K Time Capsule – Sold?

 September 15th Update – While updating our Wagon Wednesday database we confirmed the private seller of the ultra-low mileage Chevrolet Vega just lowered their asking price $2,500 to $12,000.

 In 1976, Chevrolet’s subcompact Vega lineup entered its fifth year of production with a vast amount of improvements added to resolve the quality control problems found on earlier editions.
 Bad first impressions are hard to shake off and Vega sales continued a downward slide as better quality Japanese competitors gained traction in the U.S. Consequently, 1976 Vegas are now a rare sight.
-We are willing to bet this 1976 example with only 13,800 original miles currently listed here on Craigslist in Cleveland, Ohio that spent most of its life in dry Montana may be the most original example in existence today.
+We are willing to bet this 1976 example with only 13,800 original miles first listed in September 2020 on Craigslist in Cleveland, Ohio that spent most of its life in dry Montana may be the most original example in existence today.
 As a result, the private seller is currently asking $12,000 for his showroom new Vega.
 Comparing this price against the NADA Guides Classic Car Online Valuation Tool confirms this private seller has his Vega wagon priced above the current “Low”, “Average”, and “High” retail value range of $5,225, $7,575, and $13,300, respectively.
-If you are serious about buying this Vega originally from Montana, you can start the conversation by calling the seller at (216) 647-7272

 Chevrolet produced the subcompact Vega from 1971 through 1977 in two-door notchback, hatchback, station wagon, and sedan delivery models.
 The Vega received praise and awards at its introduction, including Motor Trend Magazine’s coveted Car of the Year Award.
 The accolades didn’t last long as Vegas entered real-world use.
 Chevrolet’s innovative subcompact became widely known for a range of problems related to its engineering, reliability, safety, the propensity to rust, and lack of engine durability.